-- A. Students earn grades in alignment with the curriculum standards they are learning and meeting the evaluation criteria for which they are responsible. - B. Grades reflect a student's progress in meeting the objectives of a course/curriculum through a variety of evaluative measures and accommodate different learning styles, such as but not limited to: text assignments (both oral and written), special assignments, research, tests/quizzes, out-of-class assignments, portfolios, essays, dramatizations, performance-assessment tasks, projects, and related student work products.
+- A. Students will-earn grades in alignment with the curriculum standards they are learning and meeting the evaluation criteria for which they are responsible. - B. Grades shall-reflect a student's progress in meeting the objectives of a course/curriculum through a variety of evaluative measures and accommodate different learning styles, such as but not limited to: text assignments (both oral and written), special assignments, research, tests/quizzes, out-of-class assignments, portfolios, essays, dramatizations, performance-assessment tasks, projects, and related student work products.
 Additionally, teachers may consider collaboration and participation as criteria when grading.

+V. OBJECTIVITY OF THE GRADING PROCESS

+- A. A grade should be precise, clear, and accurately reflect student learning. - B. Teachers shall avoid any evidence of subjectivity or bias in determining grades. - C. Grades shall reflect student achievement, student mastery of content, and not student behavior.
+Teachers shall not use grades to impose personal bias, to reward or discipline students. - D. Grading criteria and processes should-reflect Policy IFA: Assessment and Evaluation and its related rRegulations IFA-R regarding the purpose of assessment and the need for a balanced approach to it. assessment.

 VI.
-OBJECTIVITY OF THE GRADING PROCESS

-- A. A grade should be precise, clear, and accurately reflect student learning. - B. Teachers shall avoid any evidence of subjectivity or bias in determining grades. - C. Grades shall reflect student achievement, student mastery of content, and not student behavior.
-Teachers shall not use grades to impose personal bias, to reward or discipline students. - D. Grading criteria and processes reflect Policy IFA and Regulation IFA-R regarding the purpose of assessment and the need for a balanced approach to it.
+USE OF TRANSFER GRADES

+Alexandria City Public Schools shall ACPS accepts transfer grades provided that the courses taken by the student are compatible with local and state regulations.

 VII.
-USE OF TRANSFER GRADES

-ACPS accepts transfer grades provided that the courses taken by the student are compatible with local and state regulations.

-VIII.
 CALCULATING HIGH SCHOOL CLASS RANK AND GRADE-POINT AVERAGES

-- A. During spring orientation or other scheduling-related sessions, ACPS staff members advise parents/guardians and students entering the ninth grade and any middle school student taking a credit-bearing course for which credit shall be received, of the method used to calculate class rank and grade-point averages. - B. Grades used to determine class rank are the final grades for any course. - C. ACPS does not include students with disabilities in self-contained programs that deliver the Aligned Standards of Learning curriculum in class rank. - D. Class rank percentile ratings are published as decile bands reflecting the student's GPA in relation to the student's graduating class.
+- A. During spring orientation or other scheduling-related sessions, ACPS staff shall-members advise parents/guardians and students entering the ninth grade and any middle school student taking a credit-bearing course for which credit shall be received, of the method used to calculate class rank and grade-point averages. - B. Grades used to determine class rank shall beare the final grades for any course. - C. ACPS shall does not include students with disabilities in self-contained programs that deliver the Aligned Standards of Learning curriculum in class rank. - D. D. Beginning with students entering 9th grade in school year 2016-2017, students will be provided with a percentile rating on their transcript reflecting their GPA in relation to the graduating class.

+Class rank percentile ratings are published as decile bands reflecting the student's GPA in relation to the student's graduating class.
 The top 30 percent of decile bands are printed on rising 12th grade student transcripts and thereafter (i.e., top 10%, 20% and 30%).
-Percentile ratings are calculated on the following schedule: - the end of the student's junior year; - the first full calendar week in October; - the end of the second marking period/first semester; and - the end of the student's senior year.
+Percentile ratings are calculated on the following schedule:

+- the end of the student's junior year;

+- the first full calendar week in October;

+- the end of the second marking period/first semester; and

+- the end of the student's senior year.

+VIII.
+SYLLABUS AND COURSE OUTLINE REQUIREMENTS

+- A. In accordance with IFA-R: Regulations Governing the Assessment and Evaluation Policy, elementary school students shall-receive an outline of each content area they will be studying at the beginning of the academic year or upon enrollment.
+This outline should-includes the grading criteria for each content area as well as a description of student responsibilities and content sequence. - B. At the beginning of the academic year, secondary school students shall-receive a formal syllabus for each course they are taking.
+This The syllabus should be is consistent with IFA-R: Regulations Governing the Assessment and Evaluation Policy and should includes course expectations, grading criteria (on a quarterly basis), and a course sequence outline.

 IX.
-SYLLABUS AND COURSE OUTLINE REQUIREMENTS

-- A. In accordance with IFA-R: Regulations Governing the Assessment and Evaluation Policy, elementary school students receive an outline of each content area they will be studying at the beginning of the academic year or upon enrollment.
-This outline includes the grading criteria for each content area as well as a description of student responsibilities and content sequence. - B. At the beginning of the academic year, secondary school students receive a formal syllabus for each course they are taking.
-The syllabus is consistent with IFA-R: Regulations Governing the Assessment and Evaluation Policy and includes course expectations, grading criteria (on a quarterly basis), and a course sequence outline.

-X. WEIGHTED GRADES
+WEIGHTED GRADES

-A. Designated Advanced Placement, Honors and college-level, dual-enrollment courses receive weighted grades.
+A. Designated Advanced Placement, Honors and college-level dual-enrollment courses receive weighted grades.

-XI.
-ASSIGNMENT OF GRADES AND MAINTENANCE OF ACCURATE RECORDS
+X. ASSIGNMENT OF GRADES AND MAINTENANCE OF ACCURATE RECORDS